SmartShuttle Project

 Overall Outcomes

-• Created interactive map with Leaflet.js and Transit API integration for live transit stop locations.
+• Created interactive map with Leaflet.js and Transit API integration for live stop locations, route polylines, and departure countdowns.

 • Integrated Lottie animations for engaging UI elements and improved user experience.

-• Established feedback collection system with GitHub Issues integration.
+• Established feedback collection with GitHub Issues integration and image file attachment support.

 Reflection

-Initially, I hadn't planned to implement my Figma prototype, but viewed it as an appropriate challenge after developing Financier and Magnate.
-I successfully built the core functionality and gained valuable experience integrating the Transit API and a GitHub Issues-based feedback system, while managing environment variables securely.
+Initially, I hadn't planned to implement my Figma prototype, but after developing Financier and Magnate it became a fitting challenge.
+I built the core functionality and gained experience integrating the Transit API and a GitHub Issues-based feedback system, managing environment variables securely along the way.

-This project strengthened both my design and development skills, resulting in a functional application that provides transit information to students, staff, and commuters—demonstrating the full cycle from design concept to implementation.
+This project strengthened both my design and development skills, resulting in a functional, installable application that provides transit information to students, staff, and commuters, demonstrating the full cycle from design concept to production deployment.